1966 Ice Hockey World Championships: World Championship Group A (Ljubljana)

-The Canadian national team players wanted to withdraw from the World Championships in protest of the officiating in a loss to the Czechoslovakian national team in which Canada was the more-penalized team and had two goals disallowed.
+The Canadian national team players wanted to withdraw from the World Championships in protest of the officiating in a loss to the Czechoslovak national team in which Canada was the more-penalized team and had two goals disallowed.
 The team's manager Father David Bauer stayed up all night with the team and talked them into continuing to avoid a national embarrassment and sanctions against the team.

 Final round

 Poland was relegated to Group B for 1967.

 World Championship Group B (Zagreb)

 Final round

 West Germany was promoted to the top level while Great Britain was relegated to Group C for 1967 (but did not participate again until 1971).

 World Championship Group C (Jesenice)

 A Yugoslav 'B' team participated unofficially in the tournament, playing games against each of the three other participating nations.
 This was South Africa's last appearance in the World Championships until 1992.